ganeshreddyt/DataVisualization-World/README.md

 # 📊 Data Visualization

 ## 📌 Overview
-This project focuses on visualizing data using various Python libraries like Matplotlib, Seaborn, and Plotly.
+This Folder focuses on visualizing data using various tools like tableau, excel and with programming languages like R and Python (matplotlib, seaborn)

 ## 🚀 Features
 ✅ Interactive and static visualizations